 Meet the jury

 - Can I work with other students on my entry?
 Yes!
+A single submission can have up to three authors.
 Feel free to work with a friend or two on your piece.
-For a single submission, there can be up to three authors.

 - I’m writing an article.
 Is there a word limit?
 Yes.
 Your article should not exceed 1,000 words.
 We recommend targeting 600-800 words.

 - I’m producing a podcast or video.
 Is there a length constraint?
 Yes.
 Podcasts and videos should not exceed 10 minutes.

 - I’m planning to write a personal essay or poem.
 Do I still need to follow the Pitch, Report, Draft and Revise process?
 Sort of.
 While certain stories do not require reporting, we encourage all students to begin by submitting a story pitch to our editors.

 - Can my piece include more than one medium?
 Yes!
 We welcome submissions that combine different mediums.
 For example, consider submitting several photographs with your reported story or an audio recording of your song lyrics.
 Note that authors must have the rights to all materials they submit, including any images or music.